Captainpax/dms-repo/dockers/games/rust/README.md

 # Rust Dedicated Server Docker Image

 This image installs SteamCMD, downloads the latest Rust Dedicated Server build, and can optionally layer in Oxide/uMod plugins.
 It exposes the default Rust ports and ships with a small start script that respects common server environment variables.
+The image now builds from the standard `debian:bookworm-slim` base to avoid pulling unavailable GHCR yolks while keeping parity with Pterodactyl expectations (including a `container` user with UID/GID 1000).

 ## Building